gabrielsoaresevt/space-tourism-website/README.md

 - JavaScript Events
 - Owl Carousel
 - Jquery
+- JSON Data

 ### What I learned

 Using some Jquery functions together with plugins like Owl Carousel, as well as styling and modifying slideshows.
+Fetch, process and display data from a json file

 ## Author